 The Ground Engineering awards are the premier national event for geotechnics, engineering geology and geo-environmental engineering.
 This award is made jointly to Arcadis consulting engineers, Canal & River Trust as the client and the Shropshire Union Canal Society as the contractor.

 We hope you have not missed the great news about funding for the Montgomery Canal in Powys.
 Grants have been offered from the UK Levelling-Up Fund and the Community Resilience Fund.

 The money will cover the rebuilding of Walls and Williams Bridges, dredging and bank restoration from Maerdy to Llanymynech, three natures reserves in Powys, plus planning for the restoration of the Vyrnwy Aqueduct and through the A483 crossings at Arddleen and Maerdy.

-Continue reading “Schoolhouse Bridge – Latest News”
+Continue reading “Schoolhouse Bridge – Can you help?”

-Continue reading “Volunteers for Montgomery Canal Triathlon”
+Continue reading “Levelling Up fund success for Montgomery Canal”